Steiner-254/Web-Development-Course/Week 1/Day3.md

 - By default headings appear in bold.
 - Paragraphs are created with `p` tags.
 - `u` tag is used to underline words in html.
-- b and strong tags are used to display words in bold.
+- `b` and `strong` tags are used to display words in bold.
+- use `i` tags to display words in italic